 How To Meal Prep Before Planned Surgery

-Meal prepping is one of the best things you can do to prepare for a planned surgery like a knee replacement or cardiovascular surgery.
+Meal prepping is one of the best things you can do to prepare for a planned surgery, such as a knee replacement or cardiovascular surgery.
 It’s an easy way to make the transition home from the hospital or post-hospital rehab center a little smoother.

 If you or a loved one will be having surgery soon, here are some meal prep tips to help improve the recovery process.

-Post-surgery diets depend on the procedure that you go in for.
-Check with your doctor to see what you’ll be allowed to eat.
-If there are any foods that you should avoid, they’ll be able to provide you with some guidance so you can plan ahead of time.
+Post-surgery diets depend on the procedure you go in for, so check with your doctor to see what you’ll be allowed to eat.
+If there are any foods you should avoid, they’ll be able to provide guidance so you can plan ahead of time.

 How to Meal Prep: The Basics

-New to the world of meal-prep?
-You’ve probably heard of it before as the practice has grown in popularity in recent years, but perhaps you’ve never tried it yourself.
-If that’s the case, here are some tips to help you as you prepare meals for the week:
+Are you new to the world of meal prep?
+You’ve probably heard of it before, as the practice has grown in popularity in recent years, but perhaps you’ve never tried it yourself.
+If that’s the case, here are some tips to help you prepare meals for the week:

 • Pick one day to make all your meals for the week.
 Most people prefer Sunday.

-• Try making big batches of recipes that can be incorporated with other things.
-For example, chef and cookbook author Pamela Salzman recommends making chili, then using it through the week either “spooned over baked sweet potatoes, on top of tortilla chips with avocado and radishes for quick nachos, or layered with corn tortillas and cheese for a Tex-Mex lasagna.”
+• Consider making big batches of recipes that can be incorporated with other things.
+For example, make chili, then use it throughout the week, like pouring it over baked sweet potatoes, on top of tortilla chips with avocado and radishes for quick nachos, or layering it with corn tortillas and cheese for a Tex-Mex lasagna.

 • While your main dish recipes are cooking, chop fruits and vegetables to use as sides or snacks.

-• Divide each part of your meals in compartmentalized, air-tight containers to keep them crisper and fresher.
+• Divide each part of your meals into compartmentalized, air-tight containers to keep them crisper and fresher.

 • Make time go faster with audiobooks.
-Check with your local library, as most allow you to check out CDs or have apps for your smartphone to listen to audiobooks for free.
+Check with your local library or use apps for your smartphone to listen to audiobooks for free.

 _____________________________________